tiendan/monitorize.js/README.md

         size: "small"       // SIZE OF DESIGN large-small (By default medium size) })

 All parameters are optional, in the default case you will get the medium sized monitor.
+For more examples, check the project's [GitHub page](http://onurferhat.com/monitorize.js/).